DavesCodeMusings/raspberry-cobbler/docs/side-quests/bash.md

 # Installing BASH shell
-_BASH_ is available as a pre-compiled arm64 binary, but it depends on _glibc_ and _ncurses_ to function.
-This requires a few things.
+_BASH_ is available as a pre-compiled arm64 binary, but it's not statically-linked.
+It depends on _glibc_ and _ncurses_ to function.
+This requires additional overhead, but it sets us up for installing other applications that have the same shared libraries dependencies.

+Here are the high-level steps:

 1. Install bash, glibc, and ncurses packages.
 2. Create a linker configuration file.